 - Telescopes in Schools, a program to put research-grade telescopes into secondary schools.
 (Available only to schools around Melbourne, Australia)

-- HI STAR Summer Research Program, a one week astronomy program for grade 8-11 students and their teachers.
-(Available only to teachers and students in Hawaii.
+- HI STAR Summer Research Program, a one week astronomy program for grade 8-11 students.
+(Available only to students in Hawaii.
 Annual application process.)

 - ESA/ESO Astronomy Exercises, online labs using data.
 (Available to anyone, anytime.)

-- Project CLEA, online labs using data.
+- Project CLEA, online labs (with a long, well-established reputation for quality) using data.
 (Available to anyone, anytime.)

 - Other, or multi-wavelength